bbugyi200/Budget/README.md

 I would gladly accept outside contributions to this project.
 If you would like to contribute, please email me at bryan_bugyi@mymail.rcbc.edu.

 ## Running the Budget Program
+This program requires that you have Python3 installed on your machine.

 Currently this program can be run simply by running the GUI.py script, although this will likely be changed shortly.

 ##Questions or Comments?